HenrikBengtsson/ucsf-vpn/README.md

 ## Pulse Secure Client

-If you don't have OpenConnect (>= 7.08) you can use `ucsf vpn --method pulse` (or set environment variable `UCSF_VPN_METHOD=pulse`) to connect to the UCSF VPN using the Junos Pulse Secure client (Pulse Secure, LLC).
+If you don't have OpenConnect (>= 7.08) you can use `ucsf vpn --method=pulse` (or set environment variable `UCSF_VPN_METHOD=pulse`) to connect to the UCSF VPN using the Junos Pulse Secure client (Pulse Secure, LLC).
 That software, which is a **closed-source proprietary software** (*), can be downloaded from UCSF website:

 * https://software.ucsf.edu/content/vpn-virtual-private-network

 Access to that page requires UCSF MyAccess Login (but no UCSF VPN).

-Note: `ucsf-vpn --method pulse` is just a convenient wrapper script around the Pulse Secure client.
+Note: `ucsf-vpn --method=pulse` is just a convenient wrapper script around the Pulse Secure client.
 It is assumed that `pulsesvc` is available under `/usr/local/pulse/`.
 If not, set `PULSEPATH` to the folder where it is installed.

 ## Privacy